gisma/MetashapeTools/README.md

 It is recommended run beforehand the `Optimize Sparsecloud` script.
 This will print out a Reprojection Error for which the checkpoint error reach its minimum.

+### `Reproducibility Runs`

+The script `Reproducibility Runs` will compute a set of orthomosaics (default is 5), with defined static filtering.
+So it generates with using exactlx the same setup orthoimages which later can be analysed for the error and validtiy.

 ## `Utilities`

 ### `Export Marker Error`